By Katie Wilson

 Once the foursome have settled in, Donovan – who previously led Big Five walking safaris in Africa – will run Wilder Kent Safaris, allowing visitors to approach the bison respectfully on foot.

 Where to stay: The PIG at Bridge Place in Canterbury is top of our hotel list.
 Make sure to book a table at The Coach House restaurant, which non-guests are also allowed in.
 The Falstaff near the medieval West Gate has delightful boutique rooms.
 For a unique city centre stay, book a room at Canterbury Cathedral Lodge.

-Another UK destination getting a mention in National Geographic’s Best of World for 2022 list is the East Midlands county of Nottinghamshire, which is famed for its associations with Robin Hood.
+Another UK destination getting a mention in National Geographic’s Best of World list is the East Midlands county of Nottinghamshire, famed for its associations with Robin Hood.

-Following an exciting £30 million revamp in 2021, the 1,000-year-old Nottingham Castle has reopened its doors as a premium tourist attraction.
+Following an exciting £30 million revamp, the 1,000-year-old Nottingham Castle has reopened its doors as a premium tourist attraction.
 For the first time join Robin Hood’s band of Merry Men and travel back in time to see if you could survive medieval Nottingham.

 Dress as one of Robin’s outlaw pals and try your hand at interactive games like the Golden Arrow competition, longbow firing, or fight Little John on the bridge with a quarterstaff.
 A little further afield, follow in Robin’s footsteps with a trip to Sherwood Forest and visit the famous Major Oak tree where he is said to have lived.